Alcohol Still One of The Nation’s Deadliest DrugsAlyssa

 Start Setting a Better Example by Seeking Help

 No matter how long you’ve been abusing alcohol or to what extent alcoholism has taken hold, it’s never too late to ask for help.
-If you’ve allowed alcohol and drug abuse to take over your life and dominate your habits, set an example your kids won’t soon forget by admitting you have a problem, acknowledging the need for treatment, completing rehab and turning around your life.
+If you’ve allowed alcohol and drug abuse to take over your life and dominate your habits, set an example your kids won’t soon forget by admitting you have a problem, acknowledging the need for alcohol abuse treatment, completing rehab and turning around your life.